-From Indusface’s study on the State of Application Security in India, related to an analysis of vulnerabilities data collected by Indusface WAS, Indusface’s web application security solution, the top 3 critical vulnerabilities faced by web applications are SQL Injection, Invalid TLS/SSL Certificate, and HTTP Basic Authentication Enabled.
+From Indusface’s study on the State of Application Security in India, related to an analysis of vulnerabilities data collected by Indusface WAS, Indusface’s web application security solution, the top 3 critical vulnerabilities in web applications are SQL Injection, Invalid TLS/SSL Certificate, and HTTP Basic Authentication Enabled.

 |SQL Injection||Invalid TLS/SSL Certificate||HTTP Basic Authentication Enabled|